Javed Malik: Pakistan's Ambassador at Large

 In 2008, the Prime Minister of Pakistan appointed Javed Malik as Pakistan's Ambassador at Large with the status of a minister.

 In this capacity, he advised and assisted the Prime Minister on issues relating to Overseas Pakistanis.
 He established the Overseas Pakistanis forum, which held its first session in the UAE, and he also organized the Friends of Pakistan Conference in Islamabad in which UK Parliamentarians also took part.

 Media

 Malik has a noted background in print and television media since 1999 as a prominent political and international affairs analyst and television host.
-He began his television career in London with Prime TV and later with ARY News, where he hosted, "Insight" - An Current Affairs talk show for more than ten years.
+He began his television career in London with Prime TV and later with ARY News, where he hosted, "Insight" - A Current Affairs talk show for more than ten years.
 He is also associated with Geo News / Jang Group and writes for their publications, The News International and Daily Jang.
 He also writes for the Middle East publication, Khaleej Times. and continues to appear on various television shows as an international affairs analyst.